National Center for the Analysis of Violent Crime

 The National Center for the Analysis of Violent Crime (NCAVC) is a specialist FBI department.
 The NCAVC's role is to coordinate investigative and operational support functions, criminological research, and training in order to provide assistance to federal, state, local, and foreign law enforcement agencies investigating unusual or repetitive violent crimes (serial crimes).

 The NCAVC also provides investigative support through expertise and consultation in non-violent matters such as national security, corruption, and white-collar crime investigations.
-President Reagan gave it the primary mission of 'identifying and tracking repeat killers,’ a term he used for serial killers.
+President Reagan gave it the primary mission of "identifying and tracking 'repeat killers'", a term he used for serial killers.

 Founding

 The NCAVC was conceived in 1981 by FBI agent and offender profiler Robert K Ressler during a conversation with then Quantico director Jim McKenzie.
 Jim McKenzie ran with the idea and eventually had it realised.

 In November 1982, following a meeting between members of the Criminal Personality Research Project advisory board and other specialists, the concept of a single (NCAVC) was put forward.
 This elite investigative branch was never envisaged as a replacement for traditional crime investigation by local law enforcement agencies.
 The proposal was unanimously adopted seven months later by a conference held at Sam Houston State University's Center for Criminal Justice in Huntsville, Texas.

-The delegates agreed that the NCAVC should be founded at the FBI Academy in Quantico and run by the agents of Behavioral Science Unit.
+The delegates agreed that the NCAVC should be founded at the FBI Academy in Quantico and run by the agents of the Behavioral Science Unit.
 President Ronald Reagan formally announced the establishment of NCAVC on 21 June 1984.